melezhik/sparky/docs/ui.md

 # UI DSL

-Sparky  UI DSL allows to programatically descibe UI for Sparky jobs and pass user input into scenario as variables.
+Sparky  UI DSL allows to grammatically describe UI for Sparky jobs and pass user input into scenario as variables.

 ## Simple example